How to Do an Incline Dumbbell Press (Video)

 In trainer speak, both moves are known as “horizontal pushing” exercises.
 That means you extend your arms in front of you under resistance, working primarily the chest muscles, and secondarily the shoulders and triceps.

 But the incline press may be an equally worthwhile chest-builder as the much-vaunted bench press.
 For one thing, you’re zeroing in on a specific, and highly visible, part of the chest.
-“Usually when you hear people talking about working different parts of a muscle — like the lower or upper abs — they’re talking nonsense,” says Trevor Thieme, C.S.C.S., senior manager of fitness and nutrition content for Beachbody.
+“Usually when you hear people talking about working different parts of a muscle — like the lower or upper abs — they’re talking nonsense,” says Trevor Thieme, C.S.C.S., senior director of fitness and nutrition content for Beachbody.
 But the pectoral muscle is different.

 “Each pec has two heads,” he says.
 “One attaches to your clavicle, and the other attaches to your sternum.”
-The incline bench press targets the smaller, often underemphasized clavicular head, which isn’t as powerful as the sternocostal head, but is nevertheless key to the muscle’s overall power.
+The incline dumbbell bench press targets the smaller, often underemphasized clavicular head, which isn’t as powerful as the sternocostal head, but is nevertheless key to the muscle’s overall power.
 Sculpting it with targeted exercises like the incline press can also give your upper body a more chisled, athletic look.

 Appears in: Body Beast >> Build >> Chest and Tris